Background image

 by Joseph Jones, MS, NRCC-TC

-At the time the decision is made to order a newborn drug test, staff has determined that there is an elevated risk that the newborn has been exposed to illicit drugs of abuse or alcohol, and that the exposure needs to be documented for the child.
+At the time the decision is made to order a newborn drug test, staff has determined that there is an elevated risk that the newborn has been exposed to alcohol and/or other drugs, and that the exposure needs to be documented for the child.
 The following are some of the risk factors that may indicate newborn substance exposure:

 Journal of Perinatology (2006) 26, 660-666. doi:10.1038/sj.jp.7211601; published online 12 October 2006.